 Starbucks also debuted a lemonade-spiked version of this magenta drink.
 A Grande Mango Dragonfruit Lemonade Refresher clocks in at 140 calories, 0 grams of fat, 15 milligrams of sodium, 33 grams of carbs (0 grams of fiber, 30 grams of sugar), and 0 grams of protein.
 Essentially, you’re sipping on a cup full of sweetened water, and if you opt for a Grande, plan to ingest an entire day’s worth of added sugar in one Sbux run.

-If you must try this tropical bev, skip the lemony version and opt for a Tall to save 20 calories and 4 grams of sugar.
-And for more ways to stay slim at the ‘Bux, check out these 7 Skinny Starbucks Hacks You Didn’t Know Existed.
+If you must try this tropical bev, implement this skinny Starbucks hack: skip the lemony version and opt for a Tall to save 20 calories and 4 grams of sugar.